NaitraNaitra/Sawwave/README.md

 In future I would like to point to each function and get the function to read the pitches of a struct containing the tuning offset, however i cannot write to the function without breaking the code (would love some feedback).

+video of it being compiled and played here https://youtu.be/E6KgmggWA9E

 Nav